Close Menu

 The weather report had said we were supposed to get completely washed out the day we were going to play.

-Aronimink Golf Club used to host Tiger Wood’s annual event, and it’s recently been announced that it will host the 2026 PGA Championship.
-It also hosted the 2018 BMW Championship right after Gil Hanse came in and did a masterful job with his restoration in 2017.
+Aronimink Golf Club used to host Tiger Woods’ annual event, it also hosted the 2018 BMW Championship right after Gil Hanse did his resotration.

-It’s definitely a championship-style course, but we still found it to be playable and enjoyable from the middle tees (about 6500 yards).
+It’s a true championship-style course, but we still found it to be playable and enjoyable from the middle tees (about 6500 yards).

 We got out half an hour early and had time to change and enjoy a shower before heading to the airport.

-Not quite the showers at Merion, but definitely above average!
+Not quite the showers at Friars Head, but definitely above average!

 To have no rain all week, and then watch this, we felt very fortunate!